tsackton/taelgarverse/docs/campaigns/dunmari-frontier/party-treasure.md

 - A tapestry of trees in bloom, in front of a mountain, in an unusual and hard to recognize style, probably from far away (unknown value, from [Grimbaskal](<../../people/other-nonhumans/mezzar.md>)'s Hoard)
 - Carved bone statuette of an eagle (80 - 130 gp, from [Grimbaskal](<../../people/other-nonhumans/mezzar.md>)'s Hoard)
 - The polished skull of a unicorn, latticed with luminescent blooms, and seemingly a minor enchantment to keep the flowers alive (150 - 900 gp, from [Grimbaskal](<../../people/other-nonhumans/mezzar.md>)'s Hoard)
-- A giant-sized hunting horn carved from a mammoth tusk and scrimshawed with elaborate patterns (400 - 650 gp, from [Grimbaskal](<../../people/other-nonhumans/mezzar.md>)'s Hoard)
 - A life-sized wooden statute of an owl, carved from a single piece of wood, deep red in color, with gems for eyes and silver highlights on the feathers and talons (30 - 180 gp, from [Grimbaskal](<../../people/other-nonhumans/mezzar.md>)'s Hoard)
 - A harp, its pillar carved to represent a beautiful elf (30 - 180 gp, from [Grimbaskal](<../../people/other-nonhumans/mezzar.md>)'s Hoard)
 - A richly detailed, beautifully made painting of an ancient elven forest, of Elven make (at least 500 gp, possibly much more, from [Grimbaskal](<../../people/other-nonhumans/mezzar.md>)'s Hoard)